chinapedia/wikipedia.abstract.en/Page/Hazaras.md

 Culture

-Girls_in_Ghazni.jpgs sitting next to Tajik and Pashtun girls in Ghazni, Afghanistan.]]
+s sitting next to Tajik and Pashtun girls in Ghazni, Afghanistan.]]

 The Hazara, outside of Hazarajat, have adopted the cultures of the cities where they dwell, and in many cases they have become Pashtunized and Persianized, resembling customs and traditions of the Afghan Tajiks and Pashtuns.
 Traditionally the Hazara are highland farmers and although sedentary, in the Hazarajat, they have retained many of their own customs and traditions, some of which are more closely related to those of Central Asia than to those of the Afghan Tajiks.
 For instance, many Hazara musicians are widely hailed as being skilled in playing the dambura, a regional and native instrument, a lute instrument similarly found in other Central Asian nations such as Tajikistan, Uzbekistan and Kazakhstan.
 The Hazara live in houses rather than tents; Aimaqs and Aimaq Hazaras in tents rather than houses.[64]